-Managed futures is an industry for investors who are interested in access to different markets but feel they don’t have quite the expertise.
-You are able to invest with a CTA who will perform trades in your account along with the accounts of many other individuals.
+Managed futures is an industry for investors who want access to different markets.
+These investors may not quite have the expertise, though.
+You can invest with a CTA who will perform trades in your account.
+However, they manage the accounts of many other individuals.

 Self-Directed Futures Trading Accounts

-Self-directed trading is for individuals who feel they have an understanding of market conditions for a specific commodity, index, or the market as a whole and would rather push the buttons themselves on their trades.
+Self-directed trading is for experienced individuals who have knowledge in the market.
+They understand conditions for a specific commodity, index, or the market in general.
+These individuals would rather push the buttons themselves on their trades.
 Different brokers provide platforms, technology, and service to specific types of traders.

-Systems trading is a bit of a mix between managed futures-style trading and self-directed.
-As the trader, you have the ability to push the buttons and trade the market as you see fit.
-With that said, a system will provide proprietary indicators or signals on when it believes a good trade is happening.
+Systems trading is a mix between managed futures-style trading and self-directed.
+As the trader, you can push the buttons and trade the market as you see fit.
+With that said, a system will provide proprietary indicators or signals when it believes a good trade is happening.
 It is more of a guide for self-directed traders.